 Hip bursitis is a condition that results from inflammation in the bursa, a fluid-filled sac that reduces friction in joints.
 When the bursa becomes inflamed, it causes pain and stiffness that can extend from the thigh area and spread across the hip.
 Although this condition causes major discomfort, there are exercises that can help promote strength and flexibility and reduce hip pain.

 Exercises to Relieve Hip Bursitis Pain

-If you’re looking for hip pain relief, there are a range of exercises that engage the muscles surrounding your hips for you to consider trying.
-Exercises like the clamshell, iliotibial band stretches and hip rotator stretches are generally recommended.
-Additionally, exercises like hip squeezes and straight leg raises support hip functionality.
+If you’re looking for hip pain relief, there is a range of exercises that engage the muscles surrounding your hips for you to consider trying.
+Exercises like the clamshell, the iliotibial band stretches, and hip rotator stretches are generally recommended.
+Additionally, exercises like hip squeeze and straight leg raise support hip functionality.

 Named for the way your legs and hips resemble a clamshell, this exercise helps strengthen your hips and stabilizes your pelvic muscles.

 - Grab a comfy pillow and lay down on your side.
 Make sure that your affected hip is on top and your head is comfortably propped up on the pillow.
 Bend both knees and make sure to keep both your knees and feet together.

 - While laying down, raise your top knee while keeping your bottom knee on the ground.
 Try to keep your hips steady and do not let them roll backward.

 - Hold your top knee in the air for 5-10 seconds.
 Your knees should look like a clamshell.

 - Slowly lower your top knee back down and then rest for 10 seconds.

 Straight Leg Raise